JeffersonLab/HPS-CODE/CALIBRATION/FEE/README.md

    -review the fits.
 Use the output output_iter1_p<P>/c1.txt file for the next iteration in hps-java
 5. Repeat step 4 but change all iteration values to 2.
 Continue until within 1% of the MC peak/ beam energy ratio.
+6. Once data and MC peak align after a few iterations, correct the uncorrected crystals.
+The mean of the ratio $\frac{corrected_gains}{baseline_gains}$ over the corrected crystals can be used as the correction factor for the uncorrected crystals.
+This is done in `CALIBRATION/FEE/fee_cosmic_ratio_and_gain_fix_rowexcl.ipynb`, which outputs the final global gains for each periods.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 2019 data has 6 temperature-stable periods, calibrated independently, so